 They did not pay close attention to the question or the options, and just wanted to proceed to the next question.

-They had no clear preference, and when they noticed the pre-selected option, they thought about it and realized that this is what they actually wanted.
+They had no clear preference, and when they noticed the pre-selected option they thought about it and realized that this is what they actually wanted.

-They had no clear preference, and when they noticed the pre-selected option, they thought about it and decided to go along with it.
+They had no clear preference, and when they noticed the pre-selected option they thought about it and decided to go along with it.

 They had no clear preference, and when they noticed the pre-selected option they were too lazy to think about so just left it as is.